krakeusz/coffee-roulette/README.md

 First, you'll create a new Slack App, which will be used as a bot.
 The preferred installation scheme is the workspace installation.
 Your bot
 (app) will be installed only to your Slack workspace.
 If ever in doubt, check out [the official Slack tutorial about bots](https://api.slack.com/bot-users#getting-started).
 Please note that the Slack administration GUI changes from time to time, so you might see different options then what's in this README or even what's in official documentation.

+You should have enough Slack permissions to be able to install an app.
+These permissions are configured by your workspace's Owners and possibly Admins, under workspace settings, App Directory, "Require App Approval".

 1. Start by [creating your Slack App](https://api.slack.com/apps/new).
 Suggested App Name is 'Coffee Roulette'.
 Choose your workspace as Development Slack Workspace.
 2. Configure your bot permissions inside the Slack app.

 Under your app settings, click the tab "App home", then "Review Scopes to Add".
-Under "Bot Token Scopes", add all the permissions mentioned [earlier in this README](#permissions)</a>.
+Under "Bot Token Scopes", add all the permissions mentioned [earlier in this README](#required-slack-bot-permissions-scopes)</a>.

 3. Change the bot's names.